 The most common side effects of ULTOMIRIS in people with gMG are diarrhea and upper respiratory tract infections.

 Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of ULTOMIRIS.
 For more information, ask your healthcare provider or pharmacist.
 Call your healthcare provider right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is ULTOMIRIS?

-Please see the accompanying full Prescribing Information and Medication Guide for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections/sepsis.
-Please see the accompanying Instructions for Use for the ULTOMIRIS On Body Delivery System.
+Please see the full Prescribing Information and Medication Guide for ULTOMIRIS, including Boxed WARNING regarding serious meningococcal infections.